medtech1/National-Geographic-DVD-to-HTML/README.md

-Here’s a clear, structured overview of what this flipbook viewer can do based on your code :
+Here’s a clear, structured overview of what this flipbook viewer can do based on the index.html code :

 📖 Core Viewer Features